Updated: Oct 16, 2022

 Sixth stage - Grief

-After the break-up, the borderline is left alone to deal with the extreme pain that often comes after such a difficult period.
+After the breakup, the person with BPD is left alone to deal with the extreme pain that often comes after such a difficult period.
 They will often blame themselves, and to deal with the inner turmoil, they might engage in self-harm and suicidal behavior.
 Along with those, substance abuse and risky behavior are also common.

 How long does the BPD relationship cycle last?

 The length of the cycle is entirely dependent on how far along the individual with BPD is on his or her recovery journey, as well as how supportive and patient the partner is.
 There is no timeline set for the cycle, as the stages can take from hours to days.
 The most intense episodes tend to last several hours but are followed by periods of relatively emotional stability.

 However, if the odds are against both partners, if the borderline doesn't have the right tools to cope, and if the partner is not supportive, the relationship can either end quickly, or these episodes of push and pull may last for years.